victorcouste/zeppelin-spark-cassandra-demo/README.md

      Select your version depending of your DataStax Enterprise (DSE) or Apache Spark version installed.
      For example for DSE 4.8 or Spark 1.4 `mvn clean package -Pcassandra-spark-1.4 -DskipTests`

+3. Link Zeppelin and Spark

+  You have the choice to use Spark embedded in Zeppelin or your own Spark deployed (with DSE or in standalone).
+For this last option you may need to tune the `$ZEPPELINE_HOME/conf/zeppelin-env.sh` file to change the MASTER parameter.
+By default it is set to `spark://127.0.0.1:7077`

-3. Start Zeppelin
+4. Start Zeppelin

   `$ZEPPELIN_HOME\bin\zeppelin-daemon.sh start`

-  Then Zeppelin must be available at [http://localhost:8080/](http://localhost:8080/)
+  Zeppelin must then be available at [http://localhost:8080/](http://localhost:8080/)

-4. Add the property `spark.cassandra.connection.host` with value `127.0.0.1` (IP to one of your Cassandra cluster node) to the Spark interpreter
+5. Add the property `spark.cassandra.connection.host` with value `127.0.0.1` (IP to one of your Cassandra cluster node) to the Spark interpreter

+6. Download and import in Zeppelin the demo note found at []()

+7. Follow paragraphs of Demo_Zeppelin_Spark_Cassandra note and have fun!